adarnimrod/ssl-ca/README.rst

 .. image:: https://travis-ci.org/adarnimrod/ssl-ca.svg?branch=master
     :target: https://travis-ci.org/adarnimrod/ssl-ca

 This utility automates generating an SSL certificate authority, keys and signed certificates.
-The dependencies are: OpenSSL, cURL git and make (for testing and installation, although you can just copy the file).
+The only dependency is OpenSSL (and base utils).
+Make and Git are needed for installation (although one can just download and copy :code:`ssl-ca`).
 The use case in mind is testing and internal environments, therefore some security measures (like revocation) are not available in the current implementation.

 Installation
 ------------